-Most modern beard trimmer blades are made of rust-proof metal, but it's still a good idea to oil blades regularly and avoid getting them wet.
+Most modern blades are made of rust-proof metal, but it's still a good idea to oil blades regularly and avoid getting them wet.
 Leaving them in damp environments unprotected (for example, in a steamy bathroom after a shower) is also not optimal.
 Tuck them away in a dry environment, such as a bag or cupboard, for optimum protection.

 What is the difference between beard trimmers and multigroomers?